Casraw/spacebarchat-docker/README.md

 ## Dev environment

-This clones the master branch into a docker builder and runs a build before starting it.
 To run it you need docker and docker-compose
 `sudo docker compose up` or `sudo docker compose up -d`